Queens Personal Injury Lawyers

 Queens, New York can be a dangerous place, full of obstacles and opportunities for injury.
 The chance of suffering an injury is even higher when individuals act negligently or, even worse, intentionally to create dangerous circumstances for everyone else.

 Unfortunately, individuals get injured due to the negligent acts of other parties all too often.
 These injuries can range from a mild inconvenience to life-altering.
 They may limit your ability to perform your job or keep you from the activities you love.

-If you’ve been injured due to the actions of another party, you may be entitled to recover for your injuries and the negative consequences these injuries have brought to your life.
-The Queens personal injury attorneys at Jacoby & Meyers, LLP, has deep expertise in advocating for accident victims.
-Contact us today to schedule a free case evaluation to discuss how Jacoby & Meyers, LLP, can help you with your case.
+If you suffered an injury due to the actions of another party, you may recover compensation for your injuries and the negative consequences these injuries have brought to your life.
+The Queens personal injury attorneys at Jacoby & Meyers, LLP have extensive experience advocating for accident victims.

-- An $8,323,000 settlement for a birth medical malpractice case due to the doctor’s failure to timely perform a C-section;
+- A $8,323,000 settlement for a birth medical malpractice case due to the doctor’s failure to timely perform a C-section;

 - A $4,200,000 settlement for an infant burned due to the building owner’s negligence when an unstable stove fell, spilling boiling water on the child;

 - A $3,500,000 settlement for a driver who sustained a traumatic brain injury after a collision with a vehicle driven by an overworked employee who fell asleep at the wheel; and

 - A $2,000,000 settlement for a pedestrian who tripped over a piece of plywood at a Bronx train station, suffering a dislocated knee, elbow, and other complications.

 - A $2,000,000 settlement for a subcontractor who was not provided appropriate safety equipment at a worksite, resulting in a 25-foot fall after the roof collapsed.